Let us take you on a new adventure

 Learn more and get inspired

 Nature is a giant playground, full of discoveries, obstacle courses and life.
 In nature, the body also feels great, motor skills develop, gets natural movement and the brain learns a lot.
-Then it's fun too.
-We have learn and shown children the magic of nature for a very long time - because we know that children who gets to know nature when they are young, find it and care about it as adults.
+And it's fun too!

 How to dress for all kinds of weather